Skip to main content

 refresh_tokenInternal OAuth token refresh (use with internal category)

-• Add schema field to map provider data to StackOne’s standardized schemas (e.g., schema: employees)
+Add a schema field to map provider data to StackOne’s standardized schemas (e.g., schema: employees).
+Without schema, the action returns provider data as-is.
+See Field Configs for mapping details.

 Inputs